Mathews-Tom/LightPROF/README.md

-# GraphPromptor: A Lightweight Reasoning Framework for LLMs on Knowledge Graphs
+# LightPROF: A Lightweight Reasoning Framework for LLMs on Knowledge Graphs

-**GraphPromptor** is a lightweight, efficient reasoning framework based on the "Retrieve → Embed → Reason" methodology described in the paper:
+**LightPROF** is a lightweight, efficient reasoning framework based on the "Retrieve → Embed → Reason" methodology described in the paper:

 [LightPROF: A Lightweight Reasoning Framework for Large Language Model on Knowledge Graph](https://arxiv.org/abs/2504.03137)